Lauren Boebert: Early life

-Boebert was born in Altamonte Springs, Florida, on December 19, 1986, to Shawna Roberts Bentz, who was 18 at the time of Boebert's birth.
+Lauren Opal Roberts was born in Altamonte Springs, Florida, on December 19, 1986, to Shawna Roberts Bentz, who was 18 at the time of Boebert's birth.
 The identity of her father is not known.
-Professional wrestler Stan Lane was speculated to be Boebert's father but this was disproved by two DNA tests.
-At the age of four, Bentz took her from Florida to Colorado to stay with her boyfriend, only to move back to Florida with a different boyfriend, and then returned to Colorado with the Colorado man, who became her stepfather.
+Professional wrestler Stan Lane was speculated to be Boebert's father but this was disproven by two DNA tests, once in 1990 and again in 2023.
+At the age of four, Bentz took her from Florida to Colorado to stay with her boyfriend, only to move back to Florida with a different boyfriend, and then returned to Colorado to the Colorado man who became her stepfather.
 When she was 12, she and her family moved to the Montbello neighborhood of Denver and later to Aurora, Colorado, before settling in Rifle, Colorado, in 2003.
 Boebert dropped out of high school during her senior year in 2004 when she had a baby.
 She earned a GED certificate in 2020, a month before her first election primary.

 Boebert has stated that her family depended on welfare when she was growing up and that she was raised in a Democratic household in a liberal area.
 Records at the Colorado secretary of state's office show that her mother was registered to vote in Colorado as a Republican from 2001 to 2013 and as a Democrat from 2015 to 2020.
 At age 19, Boebert herself registered to vote in 2006 as a Democrat; in 2008, she changed her affiliation to Republican.

 According to Boebert, she became religious while attending a church in Glenwood Springs, and that she became a born-again Christian in 2009.
 She has claimed she volunteered at a local jail for seven years, but attendance logs at the Garfield County Sheriff's office show that she volunteered at the jail nine times between May 2014 and November 2016.